Best CBD – Editor’s Pick

 The compound in the cannabis plant that is most well-known is THC.
 This is the chemical responsible for marijuana’s notorious high.
 However, unlike THC, CBD does not have psychoactive properties.
 This means that it does not create the same effect that one normally gets when smoking, inhaling, or otherwise ingesting marijuana.
 Furthermore, the U.S. Drug Enforcement Administration (DEA) says that it is the THC that makes marijuana illegal in a number of different states.

 As a result, the answer to “Is CBD oil legal?” isn’t quite so clear.

 Plus, some CBD oils are derived from hemp, the fiber of the cannabis plant.
-The 2014 Farm Bill declares certain hemp cultivation practices legal, muddying the legal waters even more, the president signed the new Farm Bill into law in December 2018, effectively legalizing hemp under federal law.
+Though the 2014 Farm Bill declared certain hemp cultivation practices legal, muddying the legal waters even more, the president signed the new Farm Bill into law in December 2018, effectively legalizing hemp under federal law.